joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-08-09-fiddler-baseball-league.md

 $$ \frac{1}{N\phi(y_0)} \int_{-\infty}^\infty \text{d}z\, z \, \overbrace{e^{-z}e^{-e^{-z}}}^\text{Gumbel dist.}. $$

 which features the Gumbel distribution.
-The pdf of the approximation, as well as the exact original, is shown below for increasing values of $N$:
+The approximation of the pdf and the exact original are shown below for increasing values of $N$:

 ![](/img/2026-08-10-gumbel-dists-panel.png){:width="600 px" class="image-centered"}